CiBotProject/bot-docs/DEPLOY.md

 When build fails the bot will notify the dedicated channel, and asks if someone want to create an issue.
 0. Change `isBuildSuccess` to `false` inside **build.config.json** file.
 This will trigger build failure in travis.
     - The Cibot will notify the dedicated channel after build fails.
 The user can create an issue.
-1. Type ```@heroku-bot create issue``` inside channel where build failure notified.
+1. Type ```@cibot create issue``` inside channel where build failure notified.
     - SUCCESS: The bot will ask the user if he/she wants to change the issue title.
+By default the bot will set the title of the issue to the commit id which led to the build failure.
-        1. Respond `no` to skip changing the default title of the issue.
+        1. Type `no` to skip changing the default title of the issue.
-            - The Cibot will ask for common separated users to assign to the issue.
+            - The Cibot will ask for comma separated users to assign to the issue.
+            - Type `CiBotTA` to assign *CiBotTA* to the issue.
+                - SUCCESS: The bot will create the issue with specified title and assigned to specified users.
+                - FAIL: The bot replies with error messages.
+                - **Note**: If the user types incorrect github logins the issue will be created without assigning anybody.
-2. Type ```@heroku-bot yes``` to change the title of the issue.
+        2. Type `yes` to change the title of the issue.
             - SUCCESS: The bot will ask for the new title of the issue.
-        1. Change the title of the issue to any string you want.
+            - Change the title of the issue to any string you want.
-3. Type ```@heroku-bot user1, user2``` to assign *user1* and *user2* to the issue.
+            - Type `CiBotTA` to assign *CiBotTA* to the issue.
                 - SUCCESS: The bot will create the issue with specified title and assigned to specified users.
                 - FAIL: The bot replies with error messages.
+                - **Note**: If the user types incorrect github logins the issue will be created without assigning anybody.

 ### 4. Coverage Loss and Create Issue
 When new commits degrades the coverage of the code, the coverage loss will be triggered, and the bot notifies repository channel that coverage has been loss and asks if someone wants to create an issue.